 A particular focus of Helena’s research was how Quakers viewed these issues in relation to their spiritual lives.
 This article was was published in the academic journal Religions.
 It can be read here.
 QAAD would be glad to provide speakers to explore personal perspectives on these subjects in Local or Area Meetings.
 To discuss the possibility, please contact Alison Mather.

 In 2013 QAAD produced a briefing on decriminalisation to assist interested Friends and Meetings in their deliberations about drug problems and the law: see QAAD briefing on decriminalisation.
 QAAD can be contacted for speakers if Friends and Meetings would like to explore this issue further.

 Materials for Young Friends and those working with them

 We also supported Lianna Pim, then a pupil at Sibford Quaker School, to produce a short film on alcohol use and young people.
-We still have a few copies left, which are available to interested Friends.
-Please contact Helena Chambers if you would like to receive one.
+We still have a few copies of the DVD left, which are available to interested Friends.
+Please contact Alison Mather if you would like to receive one.

 Bristol BS6 9NT